The key to getting through the next few months? Learn to love winter. While every…

 Where to eat: From breakfast at the Grand Traverse Pie Company to Asian-inspired food at Alliance Restaurant, there’s no shortage of great places to grab a bite.
 Art’s Tavern in Glen Arbor offers excellent burgers in a no-frills atmosphere.

 Get outside: Good Morning America named Sleeping Bear Dunes National Lakeshore the most beautiful spot in America.
 Who am I to argue?
-Turquoise water, blue sky and towering sand dunes this 64-mile curve of breathtaking beaches, forests, meadows and lakes can’t be missed.
+With turquoise water, blue sky, and towering sand dunes, this 64-mile curve of breathtaking beaches, forests, meadows and lakes can’t be missed.

-Cute small town alert!
-Head to the “Tip of the Mitt” (aka the top of Michigan—you’ll notice locals regularly use their palm to denote locations within the state).
-Stop in Petoskey’s downtown, which overlooks Lake Michigan and offers terrific shopping, as well as Harbor Springs.
+Cute small-town alert!
+Head to the “Tip of the Mitt” (aka the top of Michigan—you’ll notice locals regularly use their palms to denote locations within the state).
+Stop in Petoskey’s downtown, which overlooks Lake Michigan and offers terrific shopping and Harbor Springs.

-Touristy thing that is soooo worth it: You must must must take the ferry to famous Mackinac Island.
+The touristy thing that is soooo worth it: You must must must take the ferry to the famous Mackinac Island.
 It’s one of my favorite places in the country.
 I adore any place where no cars are allowed (here’s my travel guide to the island).
 Simply leave your car on the mainland and head over for the day or even overnight.

 Why visit now?
 Though the season is short (there’s often snow and ice on the peaks until July!), it’s really where this park shines.